AndreasNilsson123/SpinchemDBT23/README.md

 # SpinchemDBT23
-Automation process for a rotating bed reactor
+Automation process for cartridge exchange for a rotating bed reactor
+## Description